cheukhimma/Homework2/README.md

 # Introduction to SQL

 1. What makes SQL a nonprocedural language?
+SQL is a nonprocedural language because the program’s actions are pre-defined instead of having to be manually done.

 2. How can you tell whether a database is truly relational?
+Apple Dr. Codd’s 12 (we know there are 13) rules.

 3. What can you do with SQL?
+SQL can let us to insert, modify, select and delete the information in a database; handle online transaction processing within an application; transfer data between different databases; create stored procedures and triggers to reduces application coding.

 4. Name the process that separates data into distinct, unique sets.
+Normalization reduces the amount of repetition and complexity of the structure of previous level.

 5. Do the following statements return the same or different output:

     SELECT * FROM ARRESTS;
     select * from arrests;
+It should be same output, the only difference between that two statements is on statement is uppercase another is lowercase.

 1. None of the following queries work.
 Why not?

     select *;
+The FROM clause is missing.

     Select * from checks
+The semicolon is missing.

     Select amount name payee FROM checks;
+This need a comma between each column name like Select amount, name, payee FROM checks

 1. Which of the following SQL statements will work?